New Jersey teacher is suspended after calling George Floyd a ‘criminal’ in virtual class

 Mussab Ali, president of the Jersey City Board of Education, confirmed Sunday that Zlotkin has been suspended with pay as the school board investigates.
 Ali added that Zlotkin has been a teacher in the district for 20 years and has tenure.

-“His comments are not representative of the values of the board of education,” Ali said in an interview Sunday, adding that the board passed a resolution after Floyd’s death that called racism “a public health crisis,” considering the student population at Dickinson High School is largely composed of minorities.
+“His comments are not representative of the values of the board of education,” Ali said in an interview Sunday.
+He added that the board passed a resolution after Floyd’s death that called racism “a public health crisis,” considering the population at Dickinson High School is made up largely of minority students.

 According to U.S. News and World Report, 85 percent of the students are minorities, including 47 percent Hispanic and 15 percent Black.

-“It’s unfortunate that there are individuals who think it’s appropriate to share this kind of language around students.”

-Timmia Williams was in good spirits Wednesday after finding out that she had been accepted to college.
+Williams was in good spirits Wednesday after finding out that she had been accepted to college.
 She called her mother, Margie Nieves, and they planned to go out for dinner to celebrate.
-Hours later, Williams called her mother again in tears saying her landscape and design teacher had gone on a profane rant against the students.
+Hours later, Williams called her mother again in tears, saying her landscape and design teacher had gone on an obscene rant against the students.

 Williams told The Washington Post that the students were asked to do reports on climate change.
-When Williams turned hers in on Wednesday, the teacher asked about the impact of human actions on global warming.
-The teacher then brought up the subject of the Black Lives Matter and his negative opinion of it.
+When she turned in her assignment on Wednesday, she said, the teacher asked about the impact of human actions on global warming.
+He then brought up the subject of the Black Lives Matter movement and his negative opinion of it.

-Williams said Zlotkin focused on Black students while talking about Floyd’s killing and the BLM movement and then picked four Black students and asked them to write an essay about why Black lives matter.
+Williams said Zlotkin focused on Black students while talking about Floyd’s killing and the Black Lives Matter movement and then picked four Black students and asked them to write an essay about why Black lives matter.

 Zlotkin aggressively responded when one of the students argued that Zlotkin was showing his White privilege, Williams said.
-In the video, the teacher is heard using an expletive for being called privileged.
+In the video, the teacher is heard using profanity for being called privileged.

 To the shock of both mother and daughter, Zlotkin was back in class on Thursday and cursed at the students again.
-When Williams told him she had not written the essay, video shows he told her she was “full of” an expletive.
-When a student tried to defend Williams, the teacher kicked a Black student out of the virtual class.
+When Williams told him she had not written the essay, video shows that he told her she was “full of [expletive].”
+When another student tried to defend Williams, the teacher kicked a Black student out of the virtual class.

 In an interview Sunday, Nieves said the incident has had a big effect on her daughter, who has been having trouble sleeping since the episode.
 The mother said the incident has left her daughter doubting her self-worth.